View analysis history

 6. Click the Messages tab.

-The Messages tab provides information on when the tool was run, the run time, and the number of credits consumed for successful runs, and error messages for unsuccessful runs.
+The Messages tab provides information on when the analysis was run, the run time, the number of credits consumed for successful runs, and error messages for unsuccessful runs.

 7. Click the Parameters tab.

-The Parameters tab provides a summary of the configurations used to run the tool.
+The Parameters tab provides a summary of the configurations used to run the analysis.

-Some input parameter values may not appear exactly as they appear in the tool pane.
-The following are examples:
+Some input parameter values may not appear exactly as they appear in the tool or raster function pane, such as the following:

 • If you use a processing extent from another layer, you will not see the layer URL.
 Instead you will see the extent values for the layer that was specified.

-• If you use a processing extent derived from the display extent, you will see the extent values from the display extent at the time the tool was run.
+• If you use a processing extent derived from the display extent, you will see the extent values from the display extent at the time the analysis was run.

 • If you use an output spatial reference from another layer, you will not see the layer URL.
 Instead you will see the spatial reference for the layer that was specified.